-The existing pedestrian network in the study area suffers from similar connectivity issues as the vehicular network.
-Specifically in the New York Streets area, where the large blocks and its lack of a finer grained street network, limits pedestrian connectivity.
+The existing pedestrian network in the Study Area suffers from similar connectivity issues as the vehicular network.
+This is specifically evidenced in the New York Streets sub-area, where the large blocks and lack of a finer grained street network limit pedestrian connectivity.

 Other problems are created by the elevated regional highway environment along the eastern I-93 edge of the neighborhood.
-These conditions which can be seen along the Albany Street/Frontage Road corridor, unfortunately, tend to favor the automobile over an adequate pedestrian environment.
+These conditions, which can be seen along the Albany Street/Frontage Road corridor, unfortunately tend to favor the automobile over an adequate pedestrian environment.
 Another challenging environment is created by the elevated I-93 infrastructure.
-The northern edge of the study area is formed by the below grade "boat" condition of the Massachusetts Turnpike (I-90), and the pedestrian conditions provided by the Shawmut Avenue, Washington Street and Harrison Avenue bridges are in need of improvement.
+The northern edge of the Study Area is formed by the below grade "boat" condition of the Massachusetts Turnpike (I-90), and the pedestrian conditions provided by the Shawmut Avenue, Washington Street and Harrison Avenue bridges are in need of improvement.